NBoafo/survey_form/README.md

 # Survey Form

-This is a readme file for my FreeCodeCamp portfolio website.
+This is a readme file for one part of my FreeCodeCamp portfolio.
 I'm working on a survey form.